Block reference #

 Values that come from the driver's controls.
 Examples: the position of the gear lever (Gearbox block) or the position of the throttle pedal (Engine block).
 Inputs are the values that are typically adjusted by the driver while driving.

-In some cases the block can constrain an input value for preventing it to go out of range.
-This happens at the manual gearbox, for instance.
-Gear lever is not allowed to have an invalid value (non-existing gear).
+In some cases, the block can constrain an input value to prevent it from going out of range.
+This happens in the manual gearbox, for instance.
+The gear lever is not allowed to have an invalid value (non-existing gear).

 States

-States are a special kind of inputs that must be fed continuously with data coming from the vehicle and other blocks.
+States are a special kind of input that must be fed continuously with data coming from the vehicle and other blocks.
 Blocks use this data for their own logic.
-For example, the automatic gearbox requires knowing the actual speed of the vehicle for deciding whether is correct to engage a gear or not.
+For example, the automatic gearbox requires knowing the actual speed of the vehicle to decide whether it is appropriate to engage a gear or not.

 Sensors

 Sensors expose internal values from the block to the vehicle controller.
-These values might be used to feed the States of other blocks, take part of the vehicle's logic, or exposed at the dashboard.
-Examples: the rpm values of the engine, the actually engaged gear in the gearbox, the torque transmitted by the clutch, etc.
+These values might be used to feed the States of other blocks, take part in the vehicle's logic, or be exposed in the dashboard.
+Examples: the rpm values of the engine, the currently engaged gear in the gearbox, the torque transmitted by the clutch, etc.

 Block events #